danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 Note:
 - **Render**
-  - Calculate what changed, build virtual DOM,
+  - Calculate what changed, so we can rebuild virtual DOM
-  - which we do in memory as it's faster than mutating the DOM and preventing repaints etc
+  - Which we do in memory as it's faster than mutating the DOM and preventing repaints etc
-  - once we've gone through the whole component tree we get to the commit phase
+  - Once we've gone through the whole component tree we get to the commit phase
 - **Commit**
-  - The virtual DOM has calculated all of the changes via diffing
+  - The virtual DOM has calculated all of the changes
+  - We know what needs to be updated
-  - and now we're going to actually apply those changes to real DOM
+  - And now we're going to actually apply those changes to real DOM
+  - Think of it like a git commit
 - **Cleanup**
   - Once we're done there...
   - Run any cleanup functions from effects
 - --
 - So from React 15 and earlier, the “virtual DOM” was essentially a tree of lightweight objects that mirrored the real DOM
 - Every render, React would build a fresh tree from your JSX, diff it against the previous one, and then compute a patch to apply to the actual DOM
+- That whole process was synchronous and uninterruptible:
+- So it was blocking by nature, much like the javascript call stack
-- That whole process was synchronous and uninterruptible: once React started walking the tree, it had to finish before the browser could do anything else
+- Once React started traversing the tree, it **had** to finish before the browser could do anything else
+- So this was a problem right?
+- Is there a better way?

 ---